Get-It-Done-403/Get-It-Done/report/weekly-status-report-1.md

 * Tye Coleman
   * Progress and Issues:
+    Figured out role and software tools to build the website
   * Plans and Goals:
+    Learn how to make APIs in Java and Spark
+    Learn more about Firebase
 * Mitchell Ly
     * Progress and Issues:
     * Plans and Goals:
 * Sofia Barry
     * Progress and Issues:
-     * Contributed to Requirements & Policies document
+          -  Contributed to Requirements & Policies document
     * Plans and Goals:
-     *  Collaborate in database architecture design
+          -  Collaborate in database architecture design
-     *  Familiarize myself with Firebase
+          -  Familiarize myself with Firebase
 * Aidan Petta
     * Progress and Issues:
     * Plans and Goals: